 Courses should emphasize speaking, understanding, and include instruction in grammar, vocabulary, reading, and composition.

-Courses in languages other than English taken in grades 7 and 8 maybe used to fulfill part of this requirement if your high school accepts them as equivalent of its own courses.
+Courses in languages other than English taken in grades 7 and 8 may be used to fulfill part of this requirement if your high school accepts them as the equivalent of its own courses.

 Area F: Fine Arts1 Year Required